MarieAnnickJourdan/MarieAnnickJourdan/README.md

 ## About me
 👋 Hi, I’m @MarieAnnickJourdan.
 I’m interested in all testing aspects (functionnal, performance, automation...), visual management and continuous improvement.
+I really enjoy to share return of experiences, tips, and every useful knowledge about testing.

 ## CV
 👀 You can consult my prodessional exprience [here](https://www.linkedin.com/in/malefebvre/).